jy031013/TRACE-extension/README.md

 2. Open the project directory in VS Code, press `F5`, choose `Run Extension` if you are required to choose a configuration;

-3. A new VS Code window (the "development host") will open with CoEdPilot extension loaded;
+3. A new VS Code window (the "development host") will open with TRACE extension loaded;

 4. You may debug or customize the extension via the development host;